-Once a feature has been added to the wall, as shown below, you can select it with a click and drag it to any desired location, or enter the measurements in the contextual control bar at the top, switching between the Left (m) and Right (m) measurements, and similarly between the Top (m) and Bottom (m) measurements, by clicking on the \vee button below the appropriate measurement.
+Once a feature has been added to the wall, as shown below, you can select it with a click and drag it to any desired location, move it in 1 cm increments using the arrow keys on your keyboard, or enter the measurements in the contextual control bar at the top, switching between the Left (m) and Right (m) measurements, and similarly between the Top (m) and Bottom (m) measurements, by clicking on the $\lor$ button below the appropriate measurement; you may also change where on the feature you wish to measure to by clicking on and dragging the @/@ icons.
 Deselecting the feature by clicking anywhere on the wall, you can add multiple features, and even inset features into one another, allowing you to add complex features such as doors with inset windows.
-Note that you can delete a feature at any time by selecting it with a click and clicking on the Delete button in the contextual control bar at the top.
+Note that you can duplicate a feature at any time by selecting it with a click and clicking on the Duplicate button in the contextual control bar at the top.

 Once the construction material and features have been defined for all of your walls click on the Next: Floor > link in the bottom navigation pane to enter the Floor step, as shown below.
-Select the construction material using the Material drop-down menu: Concrete describes any solid or heavy construction, including concrete or stone; Suspended Floor describes any suspended construction, including suspended floorboards; Unknown Floor provides an averaged absorption coefficient which should be used when the construction material is unknown.
+Select the construction material using the drop-down menu: Concrete describes any solid or heavy construction, including concrete or stone; Suspended Floor describes any suspended construction, including suspended floorboards; Unknown Floor provides an averaged absorption coefficient which should be used when the construction material is unknown.
 Note that floor features are currently unsupported, and so an approximation procedure must be adopted, as outlined in §3.2.1.

 Once the construction material has been defined for your floor click on the Next: Ceiling > link in the bottom navigation pane to enter the Ceiling step, as shown below.
-Select the construction material using the Material drop-down menu: Concrete describes any solid or heavy construction, including concrete or stone; Suspended Ceiling describes any suspended construction, including suspended plasterboard or ceiling panels; Unknown Floor provides an averaged absorption coefficient which should be used when the construction material is unknown.
+Select the construction material using the drop-down menu: Concrete describes any solid or heavy construction, including concrete or stone; Suspended Ceiling describes any suspended construction, including suspended plasterboard or ceiling panels; Unknown Floor provides an averaged absorption coefficient which should be used when the construction material is unknown.
 Note that ceiling features are currently unsupported, and so an approximation procedure must be adopted, as outlined in §3.2.1.